"

 Figure 4.14.
 Hoisting Loads Requires Careful Planning / Photo Credit: Washington State Department of Transportation, CC BY-NC-ND 2.0

-Proper rigging must also be used.
-Rigging of sufficient strength must be chosen and then properly secured to the load.
-A load that is rigged with undersized slings or rigged off-center may fall while being hoisted, or swing uncontrollably.
-Furthermore, proper signals must be used when working with a crane operator.
+Proper rigging—like materials of sufficient strength and size—must be chosen to secure loads before hoisting.
+A load that is rigged with undersized slings or rigged off-center may fall or swing uncontrollably while being hoisted, risking serious injury and damage to materials.
+Furthermore, proper signals to workers must be used when working with a crane operator.

-Even when not directly working with a crane, you may still be in harm’s way.
-Never let the load of a crane pass over you.
-If you see a load about to travel overhead, move out of its path of travel.
+Even when you are not directly working with a crane, you may still be in harm’s way.
+Always be aware of the cranes or other heavy equipment when they are on a jobsite.
+Never let the load of a crane pass over you, and if you see a load about to travel overhead, move out of its path.
 A shifting load or a sling that slips or breaks may drop the load on you, resulting in serious injury or death.
-Likewise, never get under a load suspended by a forklift.
-Always be aware of what cranes or other heavy equipment are doing when they are on a job site.
+Likewise, never get under a load suspended by a forklift or other lifting equipment.

-One sometimes overlooked component is the ground beneath the crane: Is it stable?
-Level?
-Able to support the weight of the crane plus the load it is lifting?
-Will you find out during a critical lift that there is a large sewer main under the crane…only to be revealed when it collapses?
+Evaluating the ground beneath the crane is a component of hoisting equipment safety that is sometimes overlooked.
+It must be stable, level, and able to support the weight of the crane plus the load it is lifting.
+Will operators find out that there is a large sewer main under the crane only after it has collapsed?

-In summary regarding working with cranes, much training is required before a person is certified or qualified to work as a rigger or signal person.
+In summary, working with cranes is dangerous and requires a lot of precautions.
+Much training is required before a person is certified or qualified to work as a rigger or signal person.
 Working with cranes without such training is an unsafe practice that must be avoided.
+Welders on jobsites should be alert around all hoisting and lifting equipment.

 Safe Use of Aerial Work Platforms

-The aerial work platforms are generally two types: boom lifts and scissor lifts.
+There are generally two types of aerial work platforms: boom lifts and scissor lifts.
 Boom lifts can be telescoping or articulated, and scissor lifts can be designed for indoor or outdoor use.
 Aerial work platforms are usually self-propelled and powered by gasoline, diesel, propane, or electricity.

-Never disable or override safety features such as limit switches, do not operate when the floor or ground is unstable or cannot support the weight of the equipment, and do not operate gas or diesel-powered equipment indoors or where exhaust fumes can accumulate to dangerous levels.
-Also, be aware of and avoid high-voltage overhead power lines.
+Basic safety practices apply to operating this equipment.
+Never disable or override safety features such as limit switches, do not operate them when the floor or ground is unstable or cannot support the weight of the equipment, and do not operate gas or diesel-powered equipment indoors or any site where exhaust fumes can accumulate to dangerous levels.
+Also, beware of and avoid high-voltage overhead power lines.

-Oftentimes, a fall arrest harness is not required to operate and use a scissor lift, due to its railings and relatively stable nature.
+A fall arrest harness is usually not required to operate and use a scissor lift because it has railings and is relatively stable.
 However, a boom lift should never be used without wearing a fall arrest harness secured to the proper anchor point.
 The boom arm on a boom lift can act as a catapult if the equipment is driven over rough terrain.

-Always use aerial work platforms according to the manufacturer’s recommendations, be sure you are trained by the employer, and follow site-specific safety rules.
-Some employers/job sites require the use of a fall arrest harness when operating a scissor lift.
-Some will not allow a scissor lift to be driven while the platform is elevated.
-Other employers may require a flagger or spotter on the ground.
-Be sure to understand and follow all employer safety requirements.
+Always use aerial work platforms according to the manufacturer’s recommendations.
+If you are operating one, be sure you are trained by your employer and follow site-specific safety rules.
+For instance, some employers or jobsites require the use of a fall arrest harness when operating a scissor lift, and some will not allow a scissor lift to be driven while the platform is elevated.
+Other employers may require a flagger or spotter on the ground when aerial lifts are in use.
+Be sure to understand and follow all jobsite safety requirements.

 A large scissor lift outside of a building is extended up into the air, high above the roof of the building.